sitmo/dailytreasuryrates/README.md

 # Daily Treasury Rates Downloader

-A simple command line tool for downloading or updating daily treasury rates.
+A simple command line tool for downloading or updating daily US interest rates (Par Yield Curve Rates) from the US Department of the Treasury.

 ## Installation